-Peacock bass are members of the family Cichlidae (Latin for Cichlids).
-Cichlids are among the most successful of fish families with over 1300 species (make that over 1309 with this new work) on four continents.
-They are among the best known, including angelfish, discus, oscars and other aquarium favorites.
+Peacock bass are members of the family Cichlidae.
+Cichlids are among the most successful of fish families with over 1700 species on four continents.
+For anglers, peacock bass are the best known Cichlids, while for aquarists, angelfish, discus, oscars and other aquarium favorites are in the forefront.
 You've met and enjoyed them in seafood restaurants too (tilapia).
 From a scientific perspective, they are an amazing family.
 Known for their astonishing species radiation in African lakes, they are an important research focus for evolutionary biologists.
 Their reproductive behavior is among the most complex and diversified of all fishes, while their specialization into surprisingly varied feeding niches is also remarkable.
 But anglers know where they are really extraordinary... and that's on the end of a fishing line.
-Like no other freshwater gamefish in the world, peacocks are the ultimate in violent attacks and sheer fighting power.
+Like no other freshwater gamefish in the world, peacock bass are the ultimate in violent attacks and sheer fighting power.

 The most important thing for anglers is not likely to change anytime soon, however.
 The fish in the water haven't changed at all.
 The peacock bass will continue to be the world's most sought after freshwater sportfish, giving anglers the greatest fight they will ever experience with a rod and reel.
 And Cichla temensis, the giant Amazon peacock, will continue to be the ultimate quarry for trophy peacock seekers.
 There's one other thing you can count on; Acute Angling will continue to be the best way to get there and enjoy this incredible creature in its pristine Amazon environment.
 Our focus, as always, will be on combining the very best in fishing quality with the very best in travel value.